TLC-1990/Milestone-1-Project/README.md

 * Code taken from Bootstrap v5.0 and heavily adapted/edited to fit needs of site (NavBar, merchandise page menu, carousel on homepage, table of events, cards on homepage and merchandise, booking form on booking page, buttons across pages)
 * Code Institute lessons - Code copied to prevent navbar collapse issue (Highlighted in boardwalk games project)
 * Favicon was used to create the icon in page head.
+* Balsamiq was used to create wireframes
+* Responsive Viewer Chrome add-on was used for responsiveness screenshots
 * Font Awesome kit was used for social media icons in footer (Instagram, X and Facebook)
 * Advice from Slack Overflow -
 1. Adjusting embed code and styling css to ensure Youtube video remains responsive across screentypes.